k21971/EvilHack/doc/evilhack-changelog.md

 - Tortle encyclopedia entry
 - Add goblin shaman monster to Goblin Town
 - Only certain types of monsters can randomly spawn in Goblin Town
+- Tortles are not slowed when walking through sewage